Efficient Evader Detection in Mobile Sensor Networks: Pseudocode

 \section{Pseudocode}

 This appendix contains pseudocode for algorithms referenced throughout the paper.
-Algorithm~\ref{alg:intruder-detection-adaptive} shows how the timestepping can be preformed in an adaptive manner to ensure that only one atomic combinatorial change happens at a time.
-Algorithm~\ref{alg:UpdateLabel} shows a case-based algorithm, to be contrasted with the non-case-based (and much shorter) Algorithm~\ref{alg:UpdateLabel-v2}.
-Finally, Algorithm~\ref{alg:UpdateLabel-v3} shows how the assumption that the alpha complex remain connected may be relaxed while updating labels for the boundary cycles in the power-down model.
+Algorithm~\ref{alg:intruder-detection-adaptive} shows how the timestepping can be performed in an adaptive manner to ensure that only one atomic combinatorial change happens at a time.
+Algorithm~\ref{alg:UpdateLabel} shows a case-based algorithm, to be contrasted with the non-case-based (and much shorter) Algorithm~\ref{alg:UpdateLabel-v2}; cf.\ Section~\ref{ssec:non-state}.
+Finally, Algorithm~\ref{alg:UpdateLabel-v3} shows how the assumption that the alpha complex remains connected may be relaxed while updating labels for the boundary cycles in the power-down model.